Back to Countries

 Highlights

-• ✓Pensionado visa requires only $1,000/month lifetime pension and grants extensive discounts
+• ✓Pensionado (retiree) visa needs only ~$1,000/mo lifetime pension and grants immediate permanent residency plus broad discounts

-• ✓Territorial tax system — foreign-source income generally not taxed
+• ✓Territorial tax system: foreign-source income (US pensions, Social Security, remote salaries) is not taxed by Panama

 Considerations